 If you wish to register a charity that has overseas beneficiaries or activities, or which sends money overseas, you will be asked questions about your organisation's overseas operations.

-All organisations registered with the ACNC have ongoing obligations under the ACNC Act.
-These include obligations to:
+All organisations registered with the ACNC have ongoing obligations to the ACNC.
+This includes obligations to: